zbtolon/get-support/appsectls.md

 # Withdrawal of support for TLS 1.0 and 1.1
 {: #tlssupportwithdraw}

 IBM withdrew support for TLS 1.0 and TLS 1.1 across many cloud products and services on 01 March 2018.
-TLS 1.2 is supported for any {{site.data.keyword.Bluemix_notm}} product or service that is withdrawing support for TLS 1.0 and 1.1.
+TLS 1.2 is supported for any {{site.data.keyword.Bluemix}} product or service that is withdrawing support for TLS 1.0 and 1.1.
 {:shortdesc}

 ## Why is TLS version support changing?